music dictionary : Ad - Ad

 admirar(Spanish) to admire, to amaze, to surprise, to astound, to astonish

-admirarse(Spanish) be be astonished, to be amazed
+admirarse(Spanish) to be astonished, to be amazed

 Admirateur (m.), Admiratrice (f.)(French) admirer